-Nancy K. Rivenburgh, Ph.D. is a full professor in the Department of Communication at the University of Washington in Seattle.
-Her research and teaching interests focus on cities as complex communication environments.
+Nancy K. Rivenburgh, Ph.D. is a professor in the Department of Communication at the University of Washington in Seattle.
+Her primary research and teaching interests focus on cities as complex communication environments.
 Her most recent book is Envisioning Better Cities: A Global Tour of Good Ideas (2019).
 In it, she highlights the myriad roles that communication and creativity play in making cities more livable and socially and environmentally sustainable.
 Prof. Rivenburgh also teaches courses in global communication, fieldwork methods, and creative problem solving.
-Rivenburgh is also Adjunct Professor in Political Science and Core Faculty at the Center for Global Studies.

 Rivenburgh, N. (2013).
 Media Framing of Complex Issues: The Case of Endangered Languages.
 Public Understanding of Science 22(6), 704-717.

 Rivenburgh, N. (2011).
 Perspectives on US Media as a Cultural Change Agent.
 In Isabel Durán, Carmen Méndez, Jaime de Salas (Eds.), Transatlantic looks: cultural exchanges between the United States and Europe (pp. 241-258).
 Madrid, Spain: Thomson-Aranzadi.

 Rivenburgh, N. K. & Manusov, V. (2010).
 Decentering as a Research Design Strategy for International and Intercultural Research.
 Journal of International Communication, 16(1), 23-40.

 Rivenburgh, N. (2009).
 In pursuit of a global image: media events as political communication.
 In N. Couldry, A. Hepp, & F. Krotz (Eds.), Media Events in a Global Age (pp. 187-202).
 London, UK: Routledge.